ernestofreyreg/react-setstate-connect/README.md

 - Your wrapped component should never need to use setState directly, if you find yourself adding this.setState then go to the actions creator and reducer and add it there.
 - Composition is possible by using the connect wrapper more that once.
 Each layer will add its own Connected component with holds the state and pass it down as properties.
+This properties will become the initial state (along with the passed initialState param in the connect function) of the next wrapped component.

 ```jsx harmony
 ...